 4. Rotate Books Regularly

-Utilize public libraries and book swaps to refresh the book selection in your home and maintain your child's interest.
-Research shows access to a wide variety of reading materials enhances children's academic performance (Neuman and Celano, 2001).
+Visit public libraries or join book swaps to keep your home library fresh and your child engaged.
+Research shows that access to a wide variety of books supports stronger reading skills and overall academic success.
+(Neuman and Celano, 2001).

 5. Incorporate Technology Wisely